 Government Experience

-With authority over regulation and licensing of New York’s cannabis programs, we are creating a first-in-the-nation legal, regulated cannabis industry grounded on principles of equity, public health, and sustainability, as well as expanding New York’s existing medical cannabis and hemp programs.
+Authority over regulation and licensing of New York’s cannabis programs, creating a legal, regulated cannabis industry grounded on principles of equity, public health, and sustainability, as well as expanding New York’s existing medical cannabis and hemp programs.

 Developing criteria for responsible siting of renewable projects in relation to agriculture and advising on development of a new State agrivoltaic program.